JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/paper/paper.md

 ![Example of a geodynamic setup of a subducting oceanic plate beneath a continental lithosphere with a smoothly bending slab. \label{fig:slab3d}](../src/assets/img/Mechanical3D_Tutorial_2.png){ width=100% }

 # Acknowledgements
-We acknowledge funding from ERC Consolidator Grant 771143 (MAGMA) by the German Ministry of Science and Education (BMBF) as part of project DEGREE, by the CHEESE-2p Center of Excellence (co-funded by both EuroHPC-JU and the BMBF), by the German Research Foundation (DFG grants TH2076/7-1 and KA3367/10-1) as  part of the SPP 2017 4DMB project project, and by DFG Emmy Noether grant TH2076/8-1.
+We acknowledge funding by 1) the European Research Council as part of Consolidator Grant 771143 (MAGMA), 2) the German Research Foundation through DFG grants KA3367/10-1, TH2076/7-1 (both part of the SPP 2017 4D-MB project) and Emmy Noether grant TH2076/8-1, 3) the German Ministry of Science and Education (BMBF) through project DEGREE, and 4) by the CHEESE-2p Center of Excellence, co-funded by both EuroHPC-JU and the BMBF.

 # References